Australian Institute of Sport: Logo

 Shortly after its inception in 1981, the AIS held a competition for a symbol that would depict the AIS aim of "achieving supremacy in sport".
 Over 500 designs were submitted.
 The winner was Rose-Marie Derrico, a design student from Bendigo, Victoria.
 Her design showed an athlete with hands clasped above the head in recognition of victory.
 The colours of the logo were red, white and blue, which are the same colours as the Australian flag.

 On 3 February 2014, the AIS launched a new logo in line with its new direction as outlined in its Winning Edge program that was launched in 2012.
 Landor Associates designed the new brand and logo.
 The gold in the brand representing Australia's pursuit of gold.

 National Training Centres

-From 2014, as a result of Australia's Winning Edge 2012-2023 strategy, the AIS no longer directly offered scholarships to athletes.
-As a result of the strategy, many national sporting organisations are utilizing the AIS facilities and services on an ongoing or regular basis.
-Several national sports organisations have located their national centres for excellence at the AIS.
-These include: Basketball Australia Centre for Excellence, Netball Australia Centre for Excellence, Football Federation of Australia Centre of Excellence, Rowing Australia National Training Centre, Volleyball Australia Centre of Excellence, and Swimming Australia National Training Centre.
+In November 2012, the AIS announced that, following the introduction of the Winning Edge strategy, control of its direct sports programs would be transferred to individual sporting bodies.
+As a result, many National Training Centres, or Centres of Excellence, were established at the AIS over the next two years, replacing the scholarship programs.
+These include: